fruityloops1/Kinopio-S/README.md

-# OdysseyDecomp
+# Kinopio-S
-Decompilation of all Super Mario Odyssey versions, from 1.0.0 to 1.3.0.
+Decompilation of Captain Toad: Treasure Tracker 1.3.0 This Project only aims to get functions from the game itself matching, so any other libraries linked statically are unimportant. (except for templates, etc.)

 # Building